What is Psychotherapy?

 What to Expect…

 The first psychotherapy sessions are spent building a therapeutic relationship.
 Over time, people explain what problems they are struggling with, discuss their current life circumstances, and give historical information about themselves and their family.
 The conversations focus on a person's present life, their history and how past experiences are affecting the present, their future, as well as on the interactions that arise between clients and myself.
-The extent of a person's concerns determines if therapy is short or long-term.

 Why Undergo Psychotherapy?